 Who can apply?

-This funding is designed specifically for organisations delivering within the North of Tyne, particularly, Newcastle, North Tyneside and/or Northumberland with a track record of working with young people between 16-24 years.
+This funding is designed specifically for organisations with an annual income up to £1.2m, delivering within the North of Tyne, particularly, Newcastle, North Tyneside and/or Northumberland with a track record of working with young people between 16-24 years.

 Not for profit organisations must be connected within the local community, referring young people into mainstream provision ‘at some point’ supporting their pathway to employability, and empower young people within the design of the programme support.